 A few years later, I wrote quite a bit of the stories and plot for the North Georgia chapter of NERO – a live action roleplaying game, also known as a LARP.
 It was purely volunteer, and I eventually became a plot director for NERO North Georgia.
 While it was pretty fun to direct a campaign, there are always pressures in keeping such a large number of players busy, and eventually I burned out (with quite a bit of help from the General Manager).
 Besides, along the way, I had acquired a job working for NASA, and after adopting our daughter, I had other things I would rather be doing than waging political battles with people who have more ego than skill.

-So now, as of 2018, Christi and I have written a new tabletop game called Quest!
+By the end of 2018, Christi and I have republished our tabletop game called Quest!
 Roleplaying for Kids™, and I’ve co-authored a couple of novels with a friend from NASA named Todd King.
 The first two in a trilogy are called The Lightbringer’s Sigil™, and we formed a company to publish those and future works.
 There is a link to the Anshadar site in the upper right hand of the page.